m0byn/Paper-Replication/README.md

 - [R-Scripts](R-Scripts): includes all .R files, usually Functions.R and qmd_rendering.R.
 - [Output](Output): includes all output, i.e. [plots](Output/Plots), [tables](Output/Tables), specifically saved to the respective folders.
 - [Supplementary-Files](Supplementary-Files): includes all relevant documentation and other files.

-# Data

-- Original zipped data is located here: N:\ext_Projekte\PROJECTNAME\30_Daten\
-- Data what is worked with is located here: '//int.wsr.at/Nabu/ohne_Backup/PROJECTNAME/
-    - Note, format is parquet/arrow to speed up reading and writing the data.

 # Files relevant to programming

 All relevant work is done using quarto.

-- [LoadData](Quarto-Files/Rendered/LoadData/LoadData.md): converts data from various formats to .arrow or .parquet for efficiency, this script is usually run only once at the beginning.
-- [DataPreparation](Quarto-Files/Rendered/DataPreparation/DataPreparation.md): the script does all data preparation before one can run the analysis.
+- [Replication-MZ](Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md): the script does all data preparation before one can run the analysis.
-- [Visualisation](Quarto-Files/Rendered/Visualisation/Visualisation.md): the script does the descriptive visualisation of the available data.
-- [Analysis](Quarto-Files/Rendered/Analysis/Analysis.md): includes all code relevant for the analysis.